top of page

 The Commons movement emphasises the need for more ownership or stewardship of resources by communities, rather than by the State or the private sector.
 Many resources need to be shared to enable access to essential needs.
 Everyone has a right to access food, water, energy, housing and social care.
 There is no commons without commoning.
 While the commons is the shared resource, commoning is the working together democratically to look after the resource for use now and ideally also for future generations.

-We seek out existing and inspiring new initiatives across these and other areas, also including transport and waste.
+Sydney Commons Lab sought out existing and inspiring new initiatives across these and other areas

 Commons-based models support economic and social inclusion and cohesion.
 They do this and stand in contrast to the dominant economic paradigm and systems of competition, winner-takes-all and growth at any cost.